 The idea of a monument to commemorate the battle began in the early 1800s but wasn’t realized for many decades.
 The five-ton cornerstone for the Bennington Battle Monument was placed on August 16, 1887.
 The Monument was constructed with Sandy Hill Dolomite, quarried in Hudson Falls, New York, and brought to Bennington on a railroad track built specifically to transport stone for the building.

 The capstone was placed on November 25, 1889, and the building was dedicated in 1891.

-Visitors can take the elevator up to the observation tower at 188 feet for a fabulous view of Vermont, New York, and Massachusetts.
+Under normal circumstances, visitors can take the elevator up to the observation tower at 188 feet for a fabulous view of Vermont, New York, and Massachusetts.
+(COVID-19 safety precautions may not allow inside visits.)
 See if you can spot ammonite fossils embedded in the dolomite on the outside of the Monument.